elastic/ecctl/docs/ecctl_platform_stack_delete.md

 ## ecctl platform stack delete

-Deletes an Elastic StackPack
+Deletes an Elastic StackPack (for ECE installations only)

 ### Synopsis

-Deletes an Elastic StackPack
+Deletes an Elastic StackPack (for ECE installations only)

 ```
 ecctl platform stack delete [flags]